-The Walchem WBL Series controllers offer conductivity control of boiler water and control of chemical feed.
-The WBL400 series controller has one feed/auxiliary relay available.
-The WBL410 series controller has four feed/auxiliary relays.
+The Walchem WDB400 Series controllers offer conductivity control of boiler water and control of chemical feed of two separate boilers.
 The chemical feed pump may be selected to operate in one of the following modes:

-Feed and Blowdown Feed and Blowdown with Lockout Feed as a percent of Blowdown Feed as a percent of Time Feed based on a Water Contactor input Feed based on a Paddlewheel Water meter input
+Feed and Blowdown Feed and Blowdown with Lockout Feed as a percent of Blowdown Feed as a percent of Time Feed based on a Water Contactor input Feed based on a Paddlewheel

-The WBL series boiler controller is supplied with a temperature compensated stainless steel electrode with a cell constant of 1.0.
+The WDB series boiler controller is supplied with temperature compensated stainless steel electrodes with a cell constant of 1.0.
 The controller is a microprocessor driven industrial type with on/off control outputs.
-Timed sample or continuous modes may be selected.
-An optional isolated 4-20 mA output that is proportional to the conductivity reading is available for all models.
+Timed intermittent sample or continuous modes may be selected.
+One or two optional 4-20 mA outputs that are proportional to the conductivity reading are available for all models.